-Toronto is filled with fun, interesting, unique and exciting things to do whether you’re new to the city, here on vacation, or you’ve called Toronto home for a while.
-From the top of the CN Tower to the largest collection of hockey memorabilia in the world, here are 30 of the best activities and attractions the city has to offer.
+Toronto is filled with fun, interesting, unique, and exciting things to do whether you're on vacation or even if you call Toronto home.
+From the top of the CN Tower to the largest collection of hockey memorabilia in the world, these are 30 of the best activities and attractions the city has to offer.

-Stop by Toronto's largest public park to take advantage of hiking trails, picnic areas, playgrounds, landscaped gardens and in the spring, an explosion of cherry blossoms.
-High Park is easily accessible by public transit and also home to an outdoor pool, a wading pool for kids, ice rink, baseball diamonds and Grenadier Restaurant.
+Stop by Toronto's largest public park to take advantage of hiking trails, picnic areas, playgrounds, landscaped gardens, and in the spring, an explosion of cherry blossoms.
+High Park is easily accessible by public transit and also home to an outdoor public pool, a wading pool for kids, an ice rink, baseball diamonds, and Grenadier Restaurant.

 Shop for Delicious Foods at St. Lawrence Market